 The Doctoral Symposium will take place on 2 July 2021 as a virtual event.
 We will use Zoom and Gather.Town for optimal interaction during the day.
 Thanks to our sponsor, the participation is free of charge.

 The number of participants is restricted to 50.
 The selection process will focus on the candidate’s motivation, the integration of candidates in the early stage of their PhD thesis without broad conference experience or network opportunities as well as diversity.

-You can apply with the application form (will be uploaded soon) and your CV.
-The application deadline is 31.05.2021, 23:59 CET.
-Please send your application to [email protected] The decision notification will be sent via email within two weeks after the deadline.
+You can apply with the application form and your CV.
+The application deadline is 4 June 2021, 23:59 CET.
+The Doctoral Symposium is open to all PhD students, even if you do not participate in the MIDL conference.
+The decision notification will be sent via email by 14 June 2021.

 (All times CET)

 |Talk: Model evaluation in applied machine learning||09:15 - 10:15|